14 Ideas for Celebrating Banned Books Week

 Graphic courtesy of The American Library Association

-Post on social media about a banned book and advocate for why it shouldn’t be banned: Whether it’s a photo from your camera roll, a poem you were inspired to write, or a piece of art you created, visibility is such an important part of defending banned books.
-Show (and tell) us why your favorite banned book shouldn’t be banned!
+Post on social media about a banned book and advocate for why it shouldn’t be banned.
+Whether it’s a photo from your camera roll, a poem you were inspired to write, or a piece of art you created, visibility is such an important part of defending banned books.

+Find others, too, by using the hashtags #DefendBooks and #BannedBooks to help these posts reach more people.
 Your efforts will help ensure these silent and reported challenges become public challenges, and are eventually overturned.

 Book Defenders, a campaign by Fandom Forward, is training hundreds of new activists on how to effectively fight book bans in their own communities.

+One of Fandom Forward’s core principles is to make activism more accessible for everyone, so they provide this training for free.
 If you want to be a part of the community supporting Fandom Forward’s work in training people all over the world to fight against censorship, donate today!

 Donate books to a community in need.